 Provide the total number of applicable construction sites during the year.

-County permittees only: Provide a list of any construction activities excluded from being applicable construction activities in accordance with Part I.E.3.c.i(B) (1) and (2), and include the recordkeeping information required by Part I.E.3.d.i.

 Provide the number of sites that used the Winter Conditions Exclusion and the dates that the Winter Conditions Exclusion was used.

 Provide the total number of inspections performed for the types of inspections listed below:

-Routine Inspections: Inspections of applicable construction activities that meet the inspection scope requirements in Part I.E.3.c.vi(C) and for which documentation is recorded in accordance with in Part I.E.3.d.vi.
+Routine Inspections: Inspections of applicable construction activities that meet the inspection scope requirements in Part I.E.3.a.vi(C) and for which documentation is recorded in accordance with in Part I.E.3.b.vii(C).

-Reduced Site Inspection: Inspections of applicable construction activities that meet the inspection scope requirements in Part I.E.3.c.vi(D)(1), (2), (3) and (4) for which documentation is recorded in accordance with in Part I.E.3.d.vi.
+Reduced Site Inspection: Inspections of applicable construction activities that meet the inspection scope requirements in Part I.E.3.a.vi(D)(1), (2), (3) and (4) for which documentation is recorded in accordance with in Part I.E.3.b.vii(D).

-Compliance Inspections: Inspections or operator reporting or other action(s) to assess the control measure has been implemented or corrected) of applicable construction activities that meet the inspection scope requirements in Part I.E.3.c.vi(E) and for which documentation is recorded in accordance with in Part I.E.3.d.vi.
+Compliance Inspections: Inspections (or operator reporting or other action(s) to assess whether the control measure has been implemented or corrected) of applicable construction activities that meet the inspection scope requirements in Part I.E.3.a.vi(E) and for which documentation is recorded in accordance with in Part I.E.3.b.vii(E).

-iv.
+Permittee’s using the exclusion under Part I.E.3.a.i(B) must report the information in Part I.I.2.f.iii(A) through (C) where the city or county MS4 permittee’s program requirements produces such information.
+The permittee must ensure this information is transferred from the city or county MS4 permittee’s program MS4 operator to the permittee for reporting to the division.

+Provide the total number of sites excluded from Cherry Creek Reservoir Drainage Basin requirements in accordance with Parts I.E.3.a.xi(C).

 Post-Construction Stormwater Management in New Development and Redevelopment Program (Part I.E.4):

 Provide the total number of applicable development sites for which control measures were implemented during the reporting period.

-Excluded Sites: Provide a list of the following sites excluded from being applicable development sites and include the recordkeeping information required by Part I.E.4.d.ii:
+Excluded Sites: Provide a list of the following sites excluded from being applicable development sites and include the recordkeeping information required by Part I.E.4.b.ii:

-Sites excluded in accordance with Part I.E.4.c.i(A), except maintenance sites
+Sites excluded in accordance with Part I.E.4.a.i(C), except maintenance sites.

-Sites excluded in accordance with Parts I.E.4.c.i(B) and (C)
+Sites excluded in accordance with Parts I.E.4.a.i(D) and (E).

-County permittees only: Sites excluded in accordance with Parts I.E.4.c.i(G)(1)

-Long-Term Operation and Maintenance and Post Acceptance Oversight: Provide the total number of applicable development sites and control measures inspected to ensure compliance with the requirement in Part I.E.4.c.vii.
+Long-Term Operation and Maintenance and Post Acceptance Oversight: Provide the total number of applicable development sites and control measures inspected to ensure compliance with the requirements in Part I.E.4.a.vii.